eduardovyhmeister/Datamite/README.md

 * Improve the overall visual of the website.
 * Refactor code of similar steps (e.g. preference steps use very similar code).
 * Refactor code to make it easy to change the order or add new steps.
+* Add a slug to evaluations so it can be used for the URI instead of the ID.